cloudposse/packages/docs/targets.md

-terraform-0.12            0.12.30    Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-0.13            0.13.6     Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-0.14            0.14.7     Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-config-inspect  0.0.20210209133302+git4fd17a0faac2 A helper library for shallow inspection of Terraform configurations terraform-docs            0.11.2     Generate docs from terraform modules terraform_0.11            0.11.14    Terraform (Deprecated package.
+terraform-0.12            0.12.30    Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-0.13            0.13.6     Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-0.14            0.14.7     Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-0.15            0.15.0-beta1 Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-config-inspect  0.0.20210209133302+git4fd17a0faac2 A helper library for shallow inspection of Terraform configurations terraform-docs            0.11.2     Generate docs from terraform modules terraform_0.11            0.11.14    Terraform (Deprecated package.
 Use terraform-0.11 instead)